jlyonsmith/HowTo/Install/ProxMox.md

 Install [fail2ban](https://pve.proxmox.com/wiki/Fail2ban) to protect against brute force attacks.
 Install Google Authenticator for 2FA and [configure it in ProxMox](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#pveum_tfa_auth).

+## Upgrading ProxMox

+Run `pveupgrade` which will run the correct `apt` and other commands to upgrade your system.

 ## Create a Private IPv4 Network

 See [this article](https://blog.jenningsga.com/private-network-with-proxmox/) and this one [Proxmox 5 on Hetzner Root-Server with Dual-Stack IPv4/IPv6 for Host and Guests](https://www.sysorchestra.com/proxmox-5-on-hetzner-root-server-with-ipv4/)